 Your pepper spray makes you feel safe, right?

-Watch what happened when Jessica “Jai” McVay, co-host of “Dawson McAllister Live,” used pepper spray for the first time.
+Watch what happened when Jessica “Jai” McVay, former co-host of “Dawson McAllister Live,” used pepper spray for the first time.

 Pepper spray isn’t the only way to play it safe.
 Here are 24 safety tips plus more videos from Jai.